OsmosysSoftware/dotnet-foundation/docs/api-documentation.md

 Allows the user to send forget password request to the portal and receive the reset token that is used to change the password from the API.
 Requires the user email.

-**Forgot Password Flow**
+#### Forgot Password Flow

 Here is a step-by-step breakdown of the forgot password flow:

-1. **Client-Side Request:**
+1. **Client-Side Request**

-   - The client sends a forgot password request to the server.
+   The client sends a forgot password request to the server.

-2. **AuthenticationController Handling:**
+2. **AuthenticationController Handling**

-   - The `AuthenticationController` captures the forgot password request through the `POST /forgot-password` endpoint.
+   The `AuthenticationController` captures the forgot password request through the `POST /forgot-password` endpoint.

-3. **Service Delegation:**
+3. **Service Delegation**

-   - The `AuthenticationController` delegates the forgot password process to the `AuthenticationService`.
+   The `AuthenticationController` delegates the forgot password process to the `AuthenticationService`.

-4. **AuthenticationService Processing:**
+4. **AuthenticationService Processing**

-   - The `AuthenticationService` is responsible for initiating the forgot password process.
-   - It interacts with the `UserRepository` to find the user by email.
+   The `AuthenticationService` is responsible for initiating the forgot password process.It interacts with the `UserRepository` to find the user by email.

-5. **UserRepository Database Interaction:**
+5. **UserRepository Database Interaction**

-   - The `UserRepository` interacts with the database (Entity Framework) to:
+   The `UserRepository` interacts with the database (Entity Framework) to:

    - Use `UserManager.FindByEmailAsync` to find a user by email.
    - Generate a password reset token using `GeneratePasswordResetTokenAsync` provided by `UserManager` Component of Asp.Net Identity.

-6. **Email Notification:**
+6. **Email Notification**

-   - The generated password reset token is sent to the user's email for security verification.
-   - `SendForgetPasswordEmailAsync` funciton of `IEmailRepository` is used for sending the email.
+   The password reset token is sent to the user's email.The `SendForgetPasswordEmailAsync` funciton of `IEmailRepository` is used for sending the email via `osmo-x`.
-   - We have integrated `osmo-x` to send email

-7. **Response to Client:**
+7. **Response to Client**

-   - The `AuthenticationController` responds to the client with a message indicating that the password reset process has been initiated.
+   The `AuthenticationController` responds to the client with a message indicating that the password reset process has been initiated.

-8. **ASP.NET Identity Components Involved:**

-   - `UserManager<IdentityApplicationUser>`: Manages user-related operations.
-   - `IEmailRepository`: Interface for sending emails.

 The forgot password flow involves the client initiating a request, which is handled by the `AuthenticationController`.
 The controller delegates the process to the `AuthenticationService`, and the necessary steps are taken in the `UserRepository`.
 A password reset token is generated, sent to the user's email for verification, and a response is provided to the client.
 This ensures a secure and structured forgot password process using ASP.NET Identity and Entity Framework components.

-**Database Table**
+#### Database Table Involved

 Asp.Net User Table
 ![Asp.Net User Table](./images/db_table_aspnetusers.png)

+#### API details

 **Endpoint:** `http://localhost:5000/api/auth/forgot-password`

-**Method: `POST`**
+**Method:** `POST`

 **QueryParam:**